 A free National Library of Medicine searchable catalog of research stat sets, instruments, & software relevant to health services research, behavioral & social sciences, & public health.
 Records may include links to a PubMed search.

 A database of over 225 questionnaires and interviews intended to assist treatment providers and researchers with screening and assessment of substance use and substance use disorders.
-Measures that are widely used and have proven reliability and validity are noted with a gold star.

 "The National Center for Fair & Open Testing (FairTest) works to end the misuses and flaws of standardized testing and to ensure that evaluation of students, teachers and schools is fair, open, valid and educationally beneficial."